 The Bikini Makeover comprises modifications of an abdominoplasty (full or modified) combined with a breast augmentation (with or without a lift).
 It is ideal for women whose bodies have changed due to childbearing, weight loss or age.

-These are the words of our 44 year old Bikini Makeover model, Karen, mother of three including twins.
+These are the words of our 44 year old Mommy Makeover model, Karen, mother of three including twins.
 The last time she was in a bikini was eight years ago.
 Since then, she’s been resigned to tankinis and blousy cover-ups.